Macroscopic Matter Wave Quantum Tunnelling: RESULTS

-A series of images were taken with high time resolution from 0 ms to 40 ms, while the first output pulse is completely coming out by exerting a step-kick.
-On the right side of Fig. \ref{fig:sum}. the typical images at 5 ms, 27 ms and 37 ms show the BEC distribution for the initial, tunneling and final stages, respectively.
-To observe the time evolution of tunneling, the images with 2 ms time gap were taken and processed by summing each pixel in y-direction to convert them as an one-dimensional (z-direction) distribution, as shown in the left of Fig. \ref{fig:sum}.
-A steep change in the velocity of the lower end of the tunneling wave packet appears in the second stage between 20-30 ms. After the completion of tunneling 30-40 ms, the velocity is then slowed down.
-In contrast to the classical physics, where the potential barrier slows down particle velocity, the wave packet ``suddenly" emerges from the other side of the barrier, as wave packet splitting in the quantum tunneling.
-Although the tunneling wave packet grows up with a finite time period, it may look ``instantaneous" and causes the no-tunnling-time-delay measurement in \cite{Sainadh:2019jw}.
-However, as shown in our experiment, quantum tunneling has no classical analogy and its entire process can not be properly described by the particle transmission \cite{Sokolovski:2018gx}.
+A series of images was taken with high time resolution from 0 ms to 40 ms, while the first output pulse is completely coming out by exerting a step-kick.
+In Fig.~\ref{fig:sum}a, the typical images at 5 ms, 27 ms and 37 ms show the BEC distributions for the initial, tunnelling and final stages, respectively.
+To observe the time evolution of tunnelling process, the images with 2 ms time interval were taken and processed by summing each pixel in y-direction to convert them as an one-dimensional (z-direction) distribution, as shown in Fig. \ref{fig:sum}b.
+The whole process can be categorised in three stages: the initial stage where the condensate acquires some initial momentum, the tunnelling stage where the tunnelling of atoms occurred, and the final stage where a complete BEC pulse is produced.
+A steep change in the velocity of the front (lower) end of the tunnelling wave packet appears in the tunnelling stage between 20-30 ms. After the completion of tunnelling, 30-40 ms, the velocity is then slowed down.
+In contrast to the classical physics, where the potential barrier slows down the tunnelling particle's velocity, the wave packet ``suddenly" emerges from the other side of the barrier, as a wave packet splitting in the quantum tunnelling.
+Although the tunnelling wave packet grows up within a finite time period, it may look ``instantaneous" and causes the no-tunnelling-time-delay measurement in the attosecond streaking experiment\cite{Sainadh:2019jw}.
+However, as shown in our experiment, quantum tunnelling has no classical analogue and its entire process can not be properly described by particle transmission\cite{Sokolovski:2018gx}.